StudentRND/Policies/nuisances.md

 Students with a messy workspace SHOULD be encouraged to clean it up once the mess is noticed.

 Students with repeated violations MAY be removed from the event.

+# Alcohol and Drugs

+> **SCOC3b.
+Abstain from using or being under the influence of alcohol, marijuana, illicit substances, and recreational drugs.**